mategol/TextMotes/README.md

 A software for making you express your emotions without any trouble.

 # Usage
 You can use emote codes anywhere you want.
-Just put configuraed phrase beneath ";" characters and magic will happen.
+Just put configured phrase beneath **;** characters and magic will happen.

 # Example
 > ;smile; will produce 🙂